-- Place the dough between two pieces of baking paper and roll with a rolling pin or a tall glass to your desired thickness.
+- Place the dough between two pieces of baking paper, and with a rolling pin or a tall glass roll it to your desired thickness.
 Lightly dust with almond flour if it’s too sticky.

 - *Sous Vide: Prepare a water bath by filling a pot with hot water.
 Bring to a gentle simmer.
 Place the ingredients you need to cook in a heatproof bowl, saucepan, or zip-lock bag, and place the bowl or bag in the simmering water.

 - Preheat your oven to 425°F (220°C) and line a baking pan with baking paper.

 - Place your fathead dough on the lined baking pan and bake for 5 to 10 minutes, depending on the thickness.

 To Make Fathead Pizza Crust